-See Scheduled Maintenance and Maintenance Mode for Hosts on page 55.
+See Section 12.2, "Scheduled Maintenance and Maintenance Mode for Hosts"

+22.6.
 Unable to deploy VMs from uploaded vSphere template

 When attempting to create a VM, the VM will not deploy.

 If the template was created by uploading an OVA file that was created using vSphere Client, it is possible the OVA contained an ISO image.
 If it does, the deployment of VMs from the template will fail.